Boston Fire Department

-The Boston Fire Department provides fire protection and first responder emergency medical services to the city of Boston, Massachusetts.
-It also responds to such incidents as motor vehicle accidents, hazardous material spills, utility mishaps, floods, explosions, and construction accidents.
+The Boston Fire Department provides fire services and first responder emergency medical services to the city of Boston, Massachusetts.
+It also responds to such incidents as motor vehicle accidents, hazardous material spills, utility mishaps, floods, explosions, and construction accidents among others.

 The Boston Fire Department was established as the first paid fire department in the United States, and is the largest municipal fire department in New England serving approximately 685,000 people living in the 48.4 sqmi area of the city proper.
 Additionally, it actively participates in MetroFire, the fire services mutual aid system which serves it and 35 other fire departments in the surrounding area.

 In and around Boston, firefighters are sometimes referred to as Jakes.

 History

 1631−1678

 The Boston Fire Department traces its roots back to 1631, a year after the city was founded, when the first fire ordinance was adopted.
 In what then was the Massachusetts Bay Colony of the Kingdom of England, the city banned thatched roofs and wooden chimneys.
 However, it wasn't until 1653 that the first hand engine was appropriated to provide pressure for water lines.